What is the route?

 If you need to withdraw from the event as a whole, (and if you have not been transported to hospital for urgent care) then we will move you to the finish line at Key West and you will remain there until the rest of the event body has arrived there.
 Or your supporters can collect you.

 It is important to note that withdrawals only ever go forward on the course, not backwards (i.e. We would never take you back to the start, for example).

 These will be situated regularly along the route on the bike and the run and will be operated out of mobile vehicles, with cold drink provision, plus some energy foods.
 Rat Race is renowned for its pit stops – it’s all good stuff!
 But remember, these are not ‘full-service buffets’ and are designed predominantly as grab n’ go style offerings.

 Out on the water, we will have a mixture of special ‘floating’ pit stops, off of boats (yes, really!).
 Also some shore-based pit stops on 2 of the northern keys, where you can come ashore, stretch your legs and back out, and avail of some beverages, restrooms and snacks.

 Will I get too hot whilst on the course?

 It’s possible but only if you don’t follow the guidance on clothing, and water and electrolyte intake; and if you are slow in taking action to resolve.
 The absolute key is to ensure you ‘keep on top of it’ and to take on water, electrolytes and salts.
-We will have all of these things at the pit stops and our medics will have IV and other re-hydration supplies, but we really do not want it to come to that.
-There is no reason for you not to self-manage these things.
+We will have all of these things at the pit stops.
 You will be required to carry a minimum quantity of water and minimum quantities of food at all times, to ensure you are always self-sufficient.
 The absolute key is good hydration and good shade (cover) for your head.
 See the mandatory kit list here for more information on kit and hydration.